Abellpythin/Group-5_netwoking_Term-Project/ReadMe/README.md

 > their server is online, and you are ready to connect

-# For A-lee-a when you do documentation
-> In case I forget, I'll list the major processes here and try to break
-> down everything as simple as possible so presenting is easy.
-There is
-> no particular order of any of these, it's just stuff that should be
-> covered in slides or diagrams
-> - (Clarification) Any peer currently in the P2P network ALWAYS has
+# P2P Network Application - README Summary

+>Key Clarifications:

+> Server & Client Behavior:

+ >- Server: Every peer in the network must keep their server (runServer) running at all times.
-> its server on (runServer).
-The client side only connects to a server
-> when a user makes an explicit request for server info (file downloads,
-> peer list requests, synchronization, etc...)
+ >- Client: The client connects to another peer's server only when a user makes an explicit request (e.g., file downloads, peer list requests, synchronization).

+> Network Initialization:
-> - At least 2 users need to be online in order for the P2P network to
+>- At least two peers must be online for the network to function.
-> function.
-The first user needs to start their server THEN WAIT for
+>- First peer: Starts their server and waits for the second peer to connect.
+>- Second peer: Connects their server to the first peer.
-> the second client to connect their server.
-Only then should the first
-> client attempt to connect to the second client
+>- Only after the second peer connects should the first peer attempt to connect back.

-> - Every file is sent through bits
-> - The user has these available options
+>File Transfer:
+All files are transmitted in bits (binary data).

+>User Commands:
+>- Users can perform the following actions:
-> - 1.
-View Available Peers in Network
+>- View Available Peers – List all active peers in the network.
->   2. View Available Files in Network
+>- View Available Files – List all shared files across the network.
->   3. Download Available Files
+>- Download Available Files – Request and download a file from another peer.

+>Important Notes
+>- Always-on Server: A peer must keep its server running to stay in the network.
+>- Manual Client Connections: Client-side connections are triggered only by user requests.
+>- Two-Peer Minimum: The network requires at least two peers to function properly.

 ## Documentation Requirements